 Drill core samples from the 2017 and 2018 VONE drilling programs have all been subject to Davis Tube testing.
 Davis Tube testing has been used as part of the assaying procedure for each sample (and has been used to estimate the iron, vanadium and titanium grades of the magnetite concentrates as part of the MRE).
 Davis Tube testing also gives useful insights into the metallurgical parameters of the Mont Sorcier deposit.
-Davis Tube magnetic separators (Figure 23) create a magnetic field which is able to extract magnetic particles from pulverized samples, and the percentage of magnetic and non-magnetic material in a sample may be determined.
+Davis Tube magnetic separators (Figure 11-1) create a magnetic field which can extract magnetic particles from pulverized samples, and the percentage of magnetic and non-magnetic material in a sample may be determined.
 A 30-50 g aliquot of pulp sample is gradually added to the cylindrical glass tube which oscillates at 60 strokes per minute.
 As the sample progresses down the inclined tube the magnetic particles are captured by the magnetic field.
 Wash water flushes the non-magnetic fraction out of the tube until only the magnetic fraction remains.
-Both the magnetic and non-magnetic fractions are dried and weighed to determine the percentage of magnetics in each sample.
+Both the magnetic and non-magnetic to determine the percentage of magnetics in each sample.

-Figure 23: A Davis Tube magnetic separator Source: https://geneq.com/materials-testing/en/product/sepor/davis-tube-tester-11534 within magnetite.
+Figure 11-1: A Davis Tube magnetic separator Source: https://geneq.com/materials-testing/en/product/sepor/davis-tube-tester-11534

+For Davis Tube testwork, it was assumed that all magnetic iron is present within magnetite, and that all vanadium is present as a solid solution within magnetite.
+Mineralogical testwork has shown no evidence for other magnetic iron-bearing minerals (e.g. pyrrhotite) and has also demonstrated that the vanadium is found within magnetite.
 A grind size of -75 microns has been used for the Davis Tube testing.
-This is coarser than the grind used for historical testwork; however, no testing has yet been carried out to optimise the grind size.
+This is coarser than the grind used for historical testwork; however, no testing has yet been carried out to optimize the grind size.
 Each drill core sample submitted for assay was subject to Davis Tube testing.
 Since a large number of samples from across the entire deposit have been tested, the samples tested reflect the various mineralization styles across the deposit.